Mark Warnow

-Mark Warnow (April 10, 1900 – October 17, 1949) was a violinist and orchestra conductor, who performed on radio in the 1930s and 1940s.

-He was the older brother of composer and bandleader Raymond Scott (b.
-Harry Warnow), and is credited with steering his younger (and eventually also very famous) brother into a career in music.
+Mark Warnow (April 10, 1900 – October 17, 1949) was an American violinist and orchestra conductor, who performed on the radio in the 1930s and 1940s.
+He was the older brother of composer and bandleader Raymond Scott, born Harry Warnow, and is credited with steering his younger brother into a career in music.

 Early years

-Warnow was born in Ukraine (then part of the Russian Empire) to Jewish parents, and came with them to the United States when he was 9 (according to other sources, age 5).
+Warnow was born in Monastyrishche, Kiev Governorate, Russian Empire to Jewish parents; he immigrated with them to the United States in 1907. (according to other sources, age 5).
 Warnow grew up in Brooklyn, New York.
 He attended Public School 100 and Eastern District High School, where he was a soloist as a violinist in the school's orchestra.

 Career

 When he was 17, Warnow became the Massel Opera's musical director.
 From that, he became the Ziegfeld Follies' musical director.
 That was followed by a stint as bandleader for the Music Box Revue.

 Radio

 Warnow enjoyed a lengthy and versatile career with the CBS Radio network.
 He was CBS music director in the early 1930s, and hired his younger brother Harry as a keyboardist in 1931.

 On July 2, 1935, a CBS program debuted with singer Virginia Verrill starring and Warnow's orchestra accompanying her.

 Warnow conducted the orchestra on the CBS radio program Your Hit Parade from 1939 to his death in 1949.
 A 1941 newspaper article described Warnow as "the busiest man in radio", noting that his conducting duties included not only Your Hit Parade, but Helen Hayes Theatre and We, the People.

-He also conducted his orchestras for The Jack Berch Show, the "Matinee Theatre" program, and Ed Wynn's "Happy Island" program.
+He also conducted his orchestras for The Jack Berch Show, the "Matinee Theatre" program, and Ed Wynn's Happy Island program.

 Mark Warnow also conducted the orchestra for the "Sound Off" Radio show, 1946, New York City, sponsored by the U.S. Army to encourage post World War II recruitment.
 Emcee Arno Tanney, aka "The Chant" would sing/chant army recruiting commercials like a drill seargeant in his signature booming baritone to the rapid fire rhythm of the "Duckworth Chant" - "Join the Army, it's for you, better pay and college too, Sound Off!, 1, 2, Sound Off!
 3, 4, - 1, 2, 3, 4, Sound Off...Sound Off!"